Top Toys of 1970: Nerf Ball, Barbie, Hot Wheels and Analog Toy Box Chaos

 The line also feels very 1970 in tone.
 It still belongs to the era before every action figure needed a cartoon bible or blockbuster film universe to justify itself.
 The fantasy is broader and rougher: exploration, survival, danger, competence, and a child’s sincere belief that the backyard contains several international crises.

 Adventure Team also marks an interesting shift in identity.
 G.I.
 Joe is becoming less rigidly soldier-shaped and more like a flexible avatar for rugged adventure.
-That keeps the line alive by widening the range of stories kids can tell with it.
+That keeps the line alive by widening the range of stories kids can tell with it, and it points straight toward the bigger action-figure and franchise shift covered in the 70s Toys Hub.

 Fun Fact / Why It Still Matters G.I.
 Joe Adventure Team mattered because it helped show how a figure line could become a much larger world through gear, missions, and modular play.